AdobeDocs/experience-manager-65.en/help/forms/using/custom-widgets.md

 ```
 *{*

-*“identifier1” : “customwidgetname”,
+*"identifier1" : "customwidgetname",
-“identifier2” : “customwidgetname2”,
+"identifier2" : "customwidgetname2",
 ..
 }*
 ```

-where “identifier” is a jQuery CSS selector that represents a particular field, a set of fields of a particular type, or all fields.
+where "identifier" is a jQuery CSS selector that represents a particular field, a set of fields of a particular type, or all fields.
 The following lists the value of the identifier in different cases:

 | Type of identifier |Identifier  |Description |
 |---|---|---|